This post has been updated for 2022.

 Hula hooping is often described as a form of meditation because to really be a good hooper means you need to be in tune with your body and your hoop as well as the space around you.
 This in a way means letting go–letting go of all the stress of the day, of everything you’re worried about–including learning how to hula hoop!

 When I am trying to learn a new hula hoop trick, I usually struggle until I remember to just let go and let the hoop gently guide me.
-But when we are focused on the goal we tend to get aggressive and lose that delicate balance with our hoop.
-So practice awareness when hooping the same way you would when practicing yoga.
-(Is it starting to become apparent that I love yoga?)
-Just be there in the present moment as much as you can, pay attention to how your body feels, to where the hoop touches your body, to the straightness of your spine.
+But when we are focused on the goal, we tend to get aggressive and lose that delicate balance with our hoop.

-I also recommend videotaping yourself hula hooping, so you can observe the way your body moves and correct your form if necessary.
-Also hooping in front of a large mirror (such as one at a dance studio) is very helpful.
-All successful athletes observe themselves this way because it is a powerful tool for improving!
+Try videotaping yourself hula hooping, so you can observe the way your body moves and correct your form if necessary.

 Hula Hoop Tip #6: Be Patient!

 I wish each of you a wonderful hoop journey and hope you’ll share your experiences with me here!
 I love getting your comments so please leave some below.
-Also, for those visual learners out there, I have created a video that summarizes my points on how to hula hoop.
-Check me out!
+Also, for those visual learners out there, check me out on Instagram and Youtube, where I have a ton of videos.
+Just search Ruby Hooping on your fav platform.